qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

   database.
 This is currently only supported by the PostgreSQL provider, for fields of ``enum`` type.
 * **Attachment**: Uses a "Open file" dialog to store file path in a relative or absolute mode.
+It can be used to display the document path as a hyperlink or render the document within a dedicated widget in the form.
+  Supported document types are image, web page, audio and video, and the supported file formats depend on the Operating System.
-It can be used to display a hyperlink (to document path), a picture or a web page.
-User can also configure an :ref:`external storage system <external_storage>` to fetch/store resources.
+  You can also configure an :ref:`external storage system <external_storage>` to fetch/store resources.

   .. tip:: **Relative Path in Attachment widget**